GSA/plainlanguage.gov/_pages/guidelines/index.md

 We developed these guidelines to help you and your agency write clearly, so your users can:

-- find what they need
+- Find what they need
-- understand what they find
+- Understand what they find
-- use what they find to meet their needs
+- Use what they find to meet their needs

 ## Contents